Exploring Hong Kong

 Yesterday was grand and my first time back in Asia in a while, I had missed Asia but really had no clue just how much.
-I flew from Toronto on a direct flight with Cathay Pacific trying their premium economy class; it was lovely.
+I flew from Toronto to Hong Kong Airport on a direct flight with Cathay Pacific trying their premium economy class; it was lovely.
 The big question was do I sleep or just charge into the day and see what’s in store?
 I chose the latter and glad I did; I spent the day exploring Hong Kong and getting to know the place, I’m hooked.

 I was in Hong Kong briefly in 2010 after spending ~7 months in Asia and came here to catch flight to Amsterdam.
 I spent an afternoon and loved it but then I left and never came back.
 Believe it or not, I recognized an area yesterday that I knew I had passed years before and even believe I saw the exact bar where I went in for lunch and a drink but enough of that, let’s talk about the present, yes?